-Published 173 years ago this month, Charles Dickens’ A Christmas Carol was an instant bestseller, followed by countless print, stage and screen productions.
+Published in December 1843, Charles Dickens’ A Christmas Carol was an instant bestseller, followed by countless print, stage and screen productions.
 Victorians called it “a new gospel,” and reading or watching it became a sacred ritual for many, without which the Christmas season cannot materialize.

 But A Christmas Carol’s seemingly timeless transcendence hides the fact that it was very much the product of a particular moment in history, its author meaning to weigh in on specific issues of the day.
 Dickens first conceived of his project as a pamphlet, which he planned on calling, “An Appeal to the People of England on behalf of the Poor Man’s Child.”
 But in less than a week of thinking about it, he decided instead to embody his arguments in a story, with a main character of pitiable depth.
 So what might have been a polemic to harangue, instead became a story for which audiences hungered.

 Dickens set out to write his pamphlet-turned-book in spring 1843, having just read government report on child labor in the United Kingdom.
 The report took the form of a compilation of interviews with children—compiled by a journalist friend of Dickens—that detailed their crushing labors.